Best of Brick

 It's one of several options to consider when you are looking for a rental but don't have the kind of salary that landlords want to see.
 For more details, read on.

-[Editor’s note: A previous version of the article ran in May 2023.
-We are presenting it again with updated information for May 2024.]
+[Editor’s note: A previous version of this article was published in May.
+We are presenting it again as part of our summer Best of Brick week.]

 1. Find a personal or institutional guarantor